Please note that Ethnoentomology does not currently accept submissions.

-All submitted manuscripts must be original works of the authors.
-All manuscripts usually consist of an apt and succinct title, author names, affiliations, abstract, keywords, introduction, subsections, acknowledgements and references.
+All submitted manuscripts must be the original works of the authors.
+All manuscripts usually consist of an apt and succinct title, author names, affiliations, email contact, abstract, keywords, introduction, subsections, acknowledgements and references.
 References must be listed as superscripts and all cited sources must be mentioned in the references section.
 Authors are asked to submit their contributions in Microsoft Word and use Times New Roman size 12, subsections should be clearly indicated in bold.
-Manuscripts with an insufficient standard of English will be returned to the authors without further review.
+There are no limits on manuscript length.
 All photographs, figures and tables must be embedded in the text.
 Authors are encouraged to use recent issues for guidance.

 Our peer review process step by step